joshaw/CompSci/Notes/CompsciRevision.markdown

 #### Truth Tables
 - Rows give the possible worlds that can exist.
-- Columns are the the truth functions.
+- Columns are the truth functions.
-- Give the outcomes of a logic sentence in evey possible world.
+- Give the outcomes of a logic sentence in every possible world.
 	- ie for every combination of true and false for each of the different atoms.